cturbelin/influenzanet-eu-db/README.md

 InfluenzaNet European Database
 ===============================

-This repo will contain script and base data used to create local version of european-level influenzanet DB
+This repo will contain script and base data used to create local version of european-level InfluenzaNet DB

 Requirements: